luisgdelafuente/hal149com/README.md

 ## Project Description

-This is our provisional company landing page built on the [BlackSpike Astro Landing Page theme](https://astro.build/themes/details/blackspike-astro-landing-page/).
-We've customized it for our specific business needs while maintaining the modern design and performance optimizations of the original theme.
+This is our complete business agency website built on the [BlackSpike Astro Landing Page theme](https://astro.build/themes/details/blackspike-astro-landing-page/).
+We've customized it for Frontier Agency's specific business needs while maintaining the modern design and performance optimizations of the original theme, and enhanced it with comprehensive features for a professional agency presence.

 ## Roadmap